AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: Query
-Display a simple dialog for the user to select "YES" or "NO".
+Display a simple dialog for the user to select 'YES' or 'NO'.

 No additional remarks available
 #### Signature